Zippy's Friends for Pupils with Special Educational Needs

 Pupils with Special Educational Needs are at much greater risk of developing mental health problems and there is a lack of suitable resources for these pupils to promote social and emotional wellbeing.

-Zippy’s Friends for Pupils with Special Needs was developed in 2013 in collaboration with special schools with support from the National Association of Independent Schools and Non-Maintained Special Schools.
-Zippy’s Friends for mainstream schools was adapted with alternative and additional activities to include a range of children with SEN to increase their coping and social skills.
+Our Zippy’s Friends for Pupils with Special Needs programme was developed in 2013 in collaboration with special schools with support from the National Association of Independent Schools and Non-Maintained Special Schools.
+Zippy’s Friends Inclusion Booklet for mainstream schools was adapted with alternative and additional activities to include a range of children with SEN to increase their coping and social skills.

 The programme has been successfully implemented with 6-17 year olds.